 “requirements for the core processes, resources, and other aspects necessary for the delivery of a quality translation service that meets applicable specifications”

 In other words, it spells out how the translation process will have to be handled by all parties involved in the translation of a project and the delivery of the project.
 For instance, the management of the processes and the resources, the qualification requirements, and any other items necessary for the delivery of a quality translation service.

-Request copies of the latest ISO certifications forms from your LSP!
+Pro tip: request copies of the latest ISO certifications from your LSP

-Ask to see the Translators’ Qualifications who will be working on your project!
+Pro tip: Ask to see the translator's qualifications who will be working on your project.

 Forward and Back translation

 If you think this is a mouthful, think again.
-There is the possibility of asking for two forward translations (by two different translators) and then choosing one to back translate… that depends on the CRO or their own clients' requirements.
-Everything is possible, but costly.
+There is the possibility of asking for two forward translations (by two different translators) and then choosing one to back translate… which depends on the CRO or their own clients' requirements.
+Everything is possible but costly.

 Ask for a “certification” at the end of the project to prove that your project has been translated using native qualified translators in the medical domain.

-Ask to see your localization process outline for your account!
+Pro tip: Ask to see your localization process outline for your account.

-Any reputable LSP can easily offer you these four basic requirements, and this is your safest option because you will receive certified translations and be assured of absolute confidentially during the translation process.
+Any reputable LSP can easily offer you these four basic requirements.
+This is your safest option because you will receive certified translations and be assured of absolute confidence during the translation process.